Music taste

 'Home For Holidays',

-are real life stories that move you, such as ‘Hurricane’, ‘Charlotte Gray’
+real life stories that move you, such as ‘Hurricane’, ‘The Impossible’, ‘A River Runs Through It’, and ‘Charlotte Gray’

 great music films like 'Moulin Rouge' and 'The Red Violin'.